StephanieML/SpongebobQuotes/contents.md

-- Preface:  the Venetus A and HC MID (Neel Smith)
+- Preface:  the Venetus A and HC MID
 - Paleography
     - The hands of the Venetus A
     - Byzantine orthography